nfrontero20/Class-Notes-Introduction-to-Bioinformatics-for-Biologists/Bash.md

 * `mv [file 1] [file 2]`: Short for "move".
 Can be used to move a file to a different directory but can also be used as a way to rename a file by moving that file to the same directory but giving it a different name.
   - *Using `mv` to move a file to a new location:* (Ex.) `mv science.txt ../`.
 This would move `science.txt` to the parent directory.
   - *Using `mv` to rename a file:* `mv science.txt science_is_cool.txt`.
 This renames `science.txt` to `science_is_cool.txt`.
+* `grep`:
+  - `-i`: Not sure, but probably stands for **i**gnore case.
+This option allows you to search for a term and not worry about if it's capitalized or not in the file.
+  - `n`: Not sure, but probably stands for line **n**umber.
+This option provides the line numbers for the lines where the pattern occurs in the file.
+  - `-v`: No idea what this stands for.
+This option provides the lines that *do not* contain the searched for pattern.
+  - `-c`: Not sure, but probably stands for **c**ount.
+This option returns the number of lines that contain searched for pattern.

 ### Other